hoanglocth/drawit-drawio/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.7 =
+Important fix for saving SVG format, please upgrade immediately if you use SVGs.

 = 1.0.6 =
 Fixes fatal error with get_plugin_data() for some installations, please upgrade.